CABLE LAYING 101: A COMPREHENSIVE GUIDE

 MINIMUM PERMISSIBLE BENDING RADII OF CABLE LAYING.

-The electrical power cables should not be bent in a very sharp radius in the process of cable laying.
-The minimum bending radius for cable laying as per IS-1255 is listed below.
+The electrical power cables should not be bent in a very sharp radius in the process of cable laying because anisotropic insulation are very prone to failure on application of bending stress.
+Also the voltage distribution does not remains uniform in sharp bends, which results in high electric field concentration, developing more voltage stress and can cause insulation failure.
+Therefore, minimum bending radius for cable laying as per IS-1255 becomes very essential to follow.
 It is to be noted that D is the outer diameter of the cable.

 Power Cables Up to 1.1KV